Mike Sullivan (American football coach)

-Mike Sullivan (born January 28, 1967) is an American football coach who was most recently the senior offensive assistant for the Pittsburgh Steelers of the National Football League (NFL).
+Mike Sullivan (born January 28, 1967) is an American professional football coach who is the quarterbacks coach for the Las Vegas Raiders of the National Football League (NFL).

-Early years
+Early life

 Sullivan grew up mostly in Southern California and graduated from Cabrillo H.S. in Lompoc, CA in 1985.
 He then attended the U.S. Military Academy in West Point, NY where he was a two-year letterman in football as a defensive back, and graduated in 1989.
 He was commissioned as an Infantry Officer upon graduation, later attending the Army Airborne, Ranger, and Air Assault Schools before serving in the 25th Infantry Division.